tthorntone/AdNauseam-Wiki/FAQ.md

 #### How often are filter lists updated within uBlock?

-Currently, after four days a filter list is deemed "obsolete".
+It depends on the filter list.
+Currently, after four to six days a filter list is deemed "obsolete".

 #### How to show Google text ads?

-You can create a whitelist directive *only* for Google Search page.
+You can create a whitelist directive *only* for the Google Search page.
 For example, in my case it would be:

     www.google.ca/search*

 In your case, just replace `google.ca` with whatever is your Google search domain name.

-Whitelist directives are those appearing in the _Whitelist_ tab in uBlock's dashboard, and which serves to disable uBlock completely.
+Whitelist directives are those appearing in the _Whitelist_ tab in uBlock's dashboard, and which serve to disable uBlock completely for those hosts.

 #### Web pages appear only as text